 You shouldn’t respond to any requests for information, subpoenas, or attend depositions without a lawyer, or you risk losing custody and other negative outcomes of handling a divorce process alone.

 It’s not an easy process, but with the right family law attorney, you can leverage the way your divorce is treated and come through the experience more prepared.
-Talk to a professional in Charlotte Christian Law by calling us at (256) 769-0508 or contacting us through our contact form.
+Talk to a professional from The Law Offices of Charlotte Christian and Associates by calling us at (256) 859-7277 or contacting us through our online form.